-Note: When entering the OID value, put the prefix "GAUGE:", "COUNTER:", or "COUNTER:8" in front of the OID to identify how the OID should be tracked.
+Note: When entering the OID value, enter the prefix GAUGE:, COUNTER:, or COUNTER:8 in front of the OID to identify how the OID should be tracked.

-Note: After saving this file, you will have to stop and restart the TotalView service for the changes to take effect.
+Note: After saving this file, stop and restart the TotalView service for the changes to take effect.